Syamantaka – Divine Jewel With Magical Powers Was A Gift From The Sun God In Hindu Mythology

 "Not only had Krishna also expressed the desire of possessing that gem.
 The recollection of that desire of Krishna convinced Satrajit that Krishna had murdered Prasena to possess that gem.
 When this rumor spread far and wide in Dwarika (Dwarka), people started looking at Krishna with a suspicious eye," Ahalya Gautam writes.

 Lord Krishna was innocent, and the only way to prove this was to find the magical gem.
 He went to the forest, followed the trail of the deceased Prasena, found the man's body, and finally located the mountain cave where he saw the dead body of the lion.
 Lord Krishna noticed tracks of a bear inside the cave and followed them.
 Then, he saw how Jambavan's children were playing with the valuable jewel.
-Lord Krishna engaged in a furious battle with Jambavan, the King of the bears.
+Lord Krishna engaged in a furious battle with Jambavan, the King of the Bears.

-When Lord Krishna did not return to Dwarka, his father Vasudeva was sorrowful, but the divine seer Narada offered comforting words to all people of Dwarka.
+When Lord Krishna did not return to Dwarka, his father Vasudeva was sorrowful, but the divine seer Narada offered comforting words to all the people of Dwarka.

 "You should not weep as Krishna cannot be slain.
 However, to ensure his safety and welfare, they should also hymn the praises of Mother Ambika, who would surely bring him back safely," Narada said.

-The battle between Lord Krishna and Jambavan lasted 28 days until the King of the bears finally grew tired.
-Lord Krishna took the precious gem, returned it to Dwarka, and gave the stone to Satrajit, who accepted the jewel, but with great shame and remorse.
+The battle between Lord Krishna and Jambavan lasted 28 days until the King of the Bears finally grew tired.
+Lord Krishna took the precious gem, returned it to Dwarka, and gave the stone to Satrajit, who accepted the jewel but with great shame and remorse.

 Lord Krishna accepted the hand of Satrajit's daughter, Satyabhama, but he had no interest in the jewel.